Orange Essential Oils

 To use: Add several drops to water in a spray bottle and spray as required, or directly onto insects, flooring, etc.

 Orange Oil & Aromatherapy

 Orange oil aroma has been likened to a blossoming orchard of sweetly fragrant orange trees.
 Research has shown that the oil is warming, uplifting and calming, and helps to reduce pulse rate.
 It banishes depression, anxiety, anger, frustration, stress, sadness and negative moods, replacing them with peace and harmony and boosting the mood and mental clarity and motivation.
 The aroma also enhances cognitive function, making it easier to recall memories, which may be especially beneficial for people suffering from Alzheimer’s disease.
 It can help to relieve mental and physical fatigue.
 Use it as a mood and energy booster in the morning, a relaxant in the evening, and to improve cognitive function or diminish depression, stress or anxiety whenever needed.

 Orange Oil for Anxiety and Depression

 Orange oil is a known mood booster and anxiety calmer, both uplifting and tranquillizing, and has been used as a natural antidepressant and mild tranquillizer for centuries.
-Due to its anxiolytic property it can take as little as 5 minutes exposure to the diffused oil to reduce anxiety related symptoms, and boost the mood.
-There have been several studies regarding the use of this oil for this purpose, and results showed reduced anxiety in pregnant women during labour, and a reduction in the pulse rate and stress hormone of children during dental procedures.
+Due to its anxiolytic property, it can take as little as 5 minutes of exposure to the diffused oil to reduce anxiety-related symptoms, and boost the mood.
+There have been several studies regarding the use of this oil for this purpose, and results showed reduced anxiety in pregnant women during labour and a reduction in the pulse rate and stress hormone of children during dental procedures.
 The inhalation of orange oil has also been accredited with increasing cognition, a marker for stress levels, plus reducing cortisol secretion and calming the heart rate.